wormhole-foundation/wormhole-sdk-ts/DESIGN.md

 ## What is the preferred terminology to refer to either end of a cross-chain message: from/to, source/target or origin/destination?

 ## What is the preferred terminology for the core Wormhole layer? (i.e. Core Contracts or Wormhole Contracts)

+## It seems like we've moved away from supporting ChainName AND Chain ID in methods.
+Is it preferred to only use ChainName and what is the reasoning there?
+I think it's convenient to support either.